GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-26 09:21:47 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-26 09:39:00 IST

 Current Weather in Coimbatore:
-Temperature: 21.88 °C
+Temperature: 23.88 °C
-Condition: mist
+Condition: haze